Sporting

 If the Pointer is particularly dirty after a long walk in the muddy countryside, they may require a bath.
 Make sure to use shampoo specific for dogs and give them a thorough cleaning and rinsing.
 This will help reduce the build-up of dirt in the coat and rinsing and drying properly will stop the chance of the Pointer’s short coat becoming dry and itchy.

-Other important grooming steps that this breed of dog requires include regular mouth and ear inspection as well as remembering to check their paws.
+Other important grooming steps that this breed of dog requires includes regular mouth and ear inspection as well as remembering to check their paws.
 This will help you recognize infections before they become a big problem.
 Look for any redness, sores, or rashes that are beginning to form on any parts of the dog.

 You should carefully wipe the area around the dog’s ear to prevent the build-up of dirt and wax.
 There shouldn’t be any foul smells coming from their ears and their eyes should be clear of any grime.